mwbowers/mwbowers.github.io/reference/datagate-client/iadg-object-class-date-modified-property.md

 Property Value <p> **System.DateTime** .
 Read only.
 If **IAdgObject** was obtained via [IDirectory.Enumerate](idirectory-class-enumerate-method.html), the time the object was most recently modified.
 ## Remarks

 Database providers record a timestamp of when a database object was most recently modified by any session.
-In the current version of DCS, this timestamp is only reflected by **DateModified** when **IAdgObject** is obtained through the **IDirectory.Enumerate** method.
+In the current version of DG, this timestamp is only reflected by **DateModified** when **IAdgObject** is obtained through the **IDirectory.Enumerate** method.
 The value of **DateModified** in instances constructed in any other way is **DateTime.Min** .
 ## Requirements

 **Namespace:** [ASNA.DataGate.Client](datagate-client-namespace.html)